aaxlee/Bigint/README.md

 # Bigint

+A C data structure that supports integers larger than unsigned long long

 stores each digit of a long number in an array where the first digit of the number is at index 0 in the array

 if you are using c11 you can use the following macro to typecast strings and integers to a bigint_t: